Published on September 09, 2020

-Your employees are human and they have bad days of course, but if someone is acting out of character for more than a few days, have been avoiding others, isolating themselves, or just do not seem like themselves, you need to acknowledge that behaviour and ask them what is going on and if you can help.
-Leaders and managers have a duty of care to understand what’s going on, it’s the right thing to do to have the conversation, not avoid it and think ‘I don’t want to embarrass them or make them (me) feel uncomfortable’.
+Your employees are human and they have bad days of course, but if someone is acting out of character for more than a few days, has been avoiding others, isolating themselves, or just do not seem like themselves, you need to acknowledge that behaviour and ask them what is going on and if you can help.
+Leaders and managers have a duty of care to understand what’s going on, it’s the right thing to do to have the conversation, not avoid it and think ‘I don’t want to embarrass them or make them (me) feel uncomfortable.
 Regardless of what the issue may be, when an employee has a mental or emotional problem, you need to talk to them and see what you can do to help them with whatever it is that is going on.

-I reached out to some of the leaders that I work with and asked them for their top tips to tackle the wellbeing conversations….
+I reached out to some of the leaders that I work with and asked them for their top tips to tackle the well-being conversations….

 One leader told me, “I found that having a zoom coffee or cup of tea helped to open up the conversation.
-All too often the ‘how are you feeling’ question comes at the end of a long operational call, so by putting a coffee in the diary, just like we would have done had we been in the office together worked really well for me and my direct reports”.
+All too often the ‘how are you feeling question comes at the end of a long operational call, so by putting a coffee in the diary, just like we would have done had we been in the office together worked really well for me and my direct reports”.